Pytalovo: Etymology

 The main theory is that Pytalovo is Russified form of the Latvian toponym "Pietālava" (Latvian "pie Tālavas", or Latgalian "pī Tuolavas"), meaning "near Tālava", with Tālava being the name of an ancient Latvian feudal state, dating back to 13th century.
 Russophones comprised the majority of the population in a number of parishes during Latvia's initial independence, with further Russification ongoing.
 Nevertheless, the older generation testified to their Latvian heritage.
 Historian Carl von Stern wrote of a cultural awakening amongst the region's inhabitants in the 1930s despite generations of Russification.
 Two thousand inhabitants from across Pskov gathered in September 1934 and proclaimed: "We are not Russian, but, indeed, Latvian.
 We are returning to our Latvian heritage.
 Latvians, lend us your helping hand, support and hasten our return!"
-Audiences wept as they heard old familiar folk songs sung with words and a language lost over time.
 A more concrete testament to Pytalovo's Latvian heritage is that the Latvian folk costumes of the region are the only ones which still preserve the most ancient tradition of white dress, once used in both daily life and for festive occasions.

 Other theories about the origin of the town's name are offered by the unofficial Russian Pytalovo website.
 One is that it was named after Lieutenant Pytalov, a guard to Catherine the Great, who received the lands in 1766 for reasons unknown, that estate subsequently being sold off by his descendants.
 The other is that the name is derived from the Russian verb "пытать" (meaning "to torture"), named after a church courtyard with a large iron cross used to torture and execute people.